2019/09/27

 None of these things can come into being at all, without the roughly three million pounds of non-renewable minerals we dig from the ground for every American born. mineral-baby

-"Earth First, we'll mine the other planets later" is not a joke.
 Continuous mining is the very foundation of every part of a technological society.
 Even so-called "renewables" like solar panels and wind generators are made directly from coal and oil, just like everything else.
 There's no such thing as "clean, carbon-free" technology.
-In order to have any technology, we must first have industry, along with the pollution and resource depletion it causes.

 Let this sink in: